zwcrowley/Project_2_ETL_KPflugi_ZCrowley/README.md

 ## Conclusion
 - Once all the data has been loaded into the database it can be used to find the best locations to build a resort based on desired parameters around airport access, nearby beaches, and overall weather

-If we were to do things differently next time
-- The historical aggregate weather data through OpenWeatherAPI is a paid subscription but the idea was to use historical weather data from the last year to get a summary of a city's typical weather
+- If we were to do things differently next time: The historical aggregate weather data through OpenWeatherAPI is a paid subscription but the idea was to use historical weather data from the last year to get a summary of a city's typical weather